MaikMichel/dbFlow/docs/concept.md

 ![](images/gitflow_02.png)

 For each target branch a separate database or database container is expected.
-The artifacts that **dbFLow** generates can then be installed into the databases/containers.
+The artifacts that **dbFlow** generates can then be installed into the databases/containers.

 ## 2 Phase deployment